AvinashNayak27/tempo-hack/README.md

 ecloud compute app deploy username/image-name
 ```

-The CLI will automatically detect the `Dockerfile` and build your app before deploying to the Trusted Execution Environment.
+The CLI will automatically detect the `Dockerfile` and build your app before deploying to the Trusted Execution Environment. **`MNEMONIC` is injected by [EigenCompute KMS](https://docs.eigencloud.xyz/eigencompute/concepts/eigencompute-kms-overview)** — each app gets a deterministic mnemonic derived from its application ID, so you don't need to provide it when deploying.